Parent article: Best Beginner Guitar Lessons

 Moreover, you've got 60 days after the trial period to cancel with a full refund.

 There's a good chance that if your child is truly interested in the guitar, they'll want to keep the membership so they can continue into the more advanced content.
+I've also done a full Guitar Tricks review that covers the entire site if you want more info.

 Michael Palmisano built his guitar gate courses from scratch, drawing on years of teaching experience and a degree from the Guitar Institute of Technology at the Musicians Institute in Hollywood California.